wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 is responsible for translating between memory hierarchy's event object and the memory backend's request object.
 Besides, this class also enforces the request bandwidth limit, as well as the ordering constraints between the flush instruction and other memory instructions on the same address.
+This class is a virtual abstract class, meaning that the class cannot be instanciated.
+The class should be inherited by child classes that override its abstract methods, in order to be eligible for instanciation.

 ### BaseReq and MemReq